Early Years Provision at Hartington C of E Primary School

 - Praise and reward them for settling well.

-- If your child cries when you leave, remember that the staff team will be there to support you and reassure your child.
-We find that children generally calm down and become involved in what is going on in the classroom within 5 – 10 minutes.
-Please avoid returning to comfort your child or waiting in the classroom or corridor, as this tends to prolong the process.
-We appreciate that this can be upsetting, but do not worry as we will work together to support your child through this period of transition.
+If your child becomes upset when you leave, remember that the staff team will be there to support you and reassure your child.
+We find that children generally settle and become involved in what is going on in the classroom within a few minutes.
+We appreciate that this will be upsetting, but please be assured that we will work together to support your child through this period of transition.
+Either the class teacher or a member of staff working within Foundation stage will contact you during the morning to let you know how they are getting along.

 Lunch and Snack time

 - Hartington C of E Primary School has its own kitchen providing excellent home-cooked food.
-Our school meals are very popular and it also provides meals for another nearby school as well as meals for the local community via Friday Community Lunches twice a term.
+Our school meals are very popular and it also provides meals for another nearby school as well as meals for the local community via Community Lunches which the school links to Christian events within the Church calendar or important events within school.

 - Children have a piece of fruit at playtime as a snack.
 The fruit choice varies constantly.

 These rules are discussed with the children to ensure that they understand them.
 These rules are part of the Moral, Social, Cultural and Spiritual values.
-Children who keep the Golden Rules are rewarded in the weekly Celebration Assembly on Friday mornings.
+Children who have shown these values within school or home are rewarded in the weekly Celebration Assembly on Friday mornings.
 Here at Hartington C of E Primary School there is a system of House Teams which your child / children will become a member of.
-This helps to support and underpin these Rules and Values.
+This helps to support and underpin these Rules, Values and a sense of belonging which in turn has a positive impact on mental health and well-being.

 A child’s experience in the early years has a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.
 Play is vital for children.
 It is through play that young children learn, grow and have fun.
-It helps them understand the world and to develop socially and emotionally.
-Singing songs, reading together, playing games with letters and numbers and having fun with friends gives them a head start.
-Play also helps their confidence, so they can handle what life brings.
-All children should be able to play and learn in a fun environment with adults who understand and care about them.
+It helps them understand the world and to develop socially, emotionally and mentally.
+Singing songs, reading together, playing games with letters and numbers and making friendships all adds to a positive learning experience.
+Play also helps to develop their confidence, so they have a wide range of experiences and strategies to help them fulfill their potential.
+All children have a right to play and learn in a stimulating, safe, and fun environment with adults who understand and care about them.

 The Early Years Foundation Stage (EYFS)

-Primary Areas: Personal, Social and Emotional Development; Communication and Language; Physical.
+Primary Areas: Communication and Language; Personal, Social and Emotional Development; Physical Development;

 Development Specific Areas: Literacy; Mathematics; Understanding of the World; Expressive arts and design; The Learning Characteristics; Playing and exploring; Active learning; Creating and thinking critically.